 The non-birth mother is presumed to have consented to the fertilisation procedure unless the contrary is proven.

-The good news is the presumption about parentage applies to all children born to a lesbian couple, regardless of whether the child was born before or after 1st June 2010.
+The good news is the presumption about parentage applies to all children born to a lesbian couple, regardless of when the child was born.

 What about the donor?